a20351766/mchain1.2/docs/source/idemix.rst

 Identity Mixer code for Hyperledger
 -----------------------------------

-Identity Mixer contribution to the Hyperledger Fabric will consist of the following packages:
+Identity Mixer contribution to the Hyperledger Mchain will consist of the following packages:

 * a core Identity Mixer crypto package that implements creating issuer keys,